 District Attorney Salary

 The average District Attorney in the United States earns approximately $74K per year.
 Career duration and the particular city each impact pay for this group, with the former having the largest influence.
 Men make up the vast majority of District Attorneys (83 percent) who took the survey.
 Most District Attorneys report high levels of job satisfaction.
 Almost all enjoy medical while a large number get dental coverage.
 Vision coverage is also available to a fair number.
-The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for District Attorney